-One could say that the story of Beauty and the Beast is a “Tale as old as time” as it has been told in varying degrees many times over the years from live action theatrical releases to television shows to animated juggernauts.
-Today we will take a look at the two most notable versions of this classic fairy tale; Jean Cocteau’s La Belle et la Bête (1946) and Disney’s Beauty and the Beast (1991) and see how they’ve both held up over time.
+One could say that the story of Beauty and the Beast is a “Tale as old as time” as it has been told in varying degrees many times over the years from live-action theatrical releases to television shows to animated juggernauts.
+Today we will take a look at the two most notable versions of this classic fairy tale, Jean Cocteau’s 1946 haunting version entitled La Belle et la Bête and Disney’s robust musical Beauty and the Beast released in 1991, and see how they’ve both held up over time.

 Both movies are based on Jeanne-Marie LePrince de Beaumont timeless tale but Jean Cocteau’s version is easily the closest to original with it only veering from it for clearer storytelling and added magical wonderment while Disney’s version takes the premise of a girl named Belle, a beast and a magical curse and pretty much jettisons everything else.
 Though both thought the story could use a villain which de Beaumont’s story certainly lacked.

 Jean Cocteau’s La Belle et la Bête 1946 version begins with Belle (Josette Day) as one of four children; she has two wicked sisters, Félicie (Mila Parély) and Adélaïde (Nane Germon) who seem like they stepped right out of Cinderella and Ludovic (Michel Auclair) her brother a bit of a wastrel who spends much of his time hanging out with his friend and fellow scoundrel Avenant (Jean Marais) who has made his designs on Belle clear.
 The family has fallen on hard times due to ships belonging to Belle’s father (Marcel André) being lost at sea, but word finally arrives that one of the ships has made it to port and so the family’s prospect may be on the rise.